-He seems to suggest that to solve the century-old Hindu-Muslim communal animosity, the past must be forgotten, a new beginning has to be made by people like Ramnik and the peace-keeping efforts made in the present should be carried forward and strengthened in the future by integrationists like Smita.
+So the play "Final Solutions" is more about the beauty of communal and domestic harmony.
+Despite his depiction of communal violence between the Hindus and the Muslims in "Final Solutions" and "Where did I leave my purdah", Dattani has never focused only on tracing the stink of violence.
+On the contrary, he has been a firm supporter of communal harmony and the all-inclusive progress of humankind.
+He suggests that to solve the century-old Hindu-Muslim collective hate, the past must be forgotten, a new beginning has to be made by people like Ramnik, and the peace-keeping efforts made in the present should be carried forward and strengthened in the future by integrationists like Smita.
 Through these plays, Dattani has been able to chant the mantra of peaceful coexistence even in the midst of the clouds of communal hostility.